The goal is to have the student conduct a controlled experiment to test a hypothesis about conditions affecting the growth of algae.

 All algae require sunlight, water, nutrients, and carbon dioxide for growth.
 Through the process of photosynthesis, algae convert the carbon dioxide into glucose (a sugar).
 The glucose is then broken down into fatty acids, which under normal conditions, are used to produce membranes for new algal cells.
 If, however, the algae are starved of nutrients, the fatty acids produce fat molecules (oil).
 Because carbon dioxide is the only source of carbon for algae, having an adequate supply is essential if they are to be used for commercial purposes.

-- What materials are included?
+- What materials are required?
 Three one-liter bottles of purified water; sugar; brewer’s yeast; silicone sealant; drill; 6-mm aquarium airline tubing; algae

 - Materials can be found at the following places: Purified water (supermarket), sugar (supermarket), brewer’s yeast (supermarket), silicone sealant (Walmart-type store); aquarium; airline (pet store); algae (pond or marsh or biological/scientific supply house); 10-15-10 liquid plant food (plant nursery or Internet)